tmeasday/create-graphql-server/README.md

 CGS sets up a basic passport-based JWT authentication system for your app.

+**NOTE**: you should ensure users connect to your server through SSL.

 To use it, ensure you have a GraphQL type called `User` in your schema, with a field `email`, by which users will be looked up.
 When creating users, ensure that a bcrypted `hash` database field is set.
 For instance, if you created your users in this way:

 ```graphql